kitsec-labs/kitsec-core/README.md

 Here are some guidelines for using open source tools for ethical hacking:

 <ol>
+  <li>Don't go beyond the scope of the agreement.</li>

   <li>Always obtain written permission from the owner of the target system before performing any security testing or vulnerability scanning.</li>

-  <li>Don't go beyond the scope of the agreement.</li>

-  <li>Ensure you have a strong understanding of the open source tools being used and the potential impact of their use.</li>
+  <li>Ensure you have a strong understanding of the open source tools being used and their impact.</li>

-  <li>Use the open source tools in a controlled environment.</li>

   <li>Be professional in your approach.</li>
 </ol>